The ideal weather day for most fly fishers means blue skies, a slight breeze, and excellent fly fishing.

 Fly fishing in the rain-before, during, and after

-So how does barometric pressure affect fishing?
-Barometric pressure changes along with heavy rain can have a drastic effect on your fly fishing day.
-If it’s a heavy downpour and the river is washed out, then, of course, your day is unfortunately over, but if it’s light rain periods, this could very well bring an increase in the trout bite.
+So, how does barometric pressure affect fishing?
+Barometric pressure changes, along with heavy rain, can drastically affect your fly fishing day.
+If it’s a heavy downpour and the river is washed out, then your day is unfortunately over, but if it’s light rain periods, this could very well increase the trout bite.

-But sometimes, the bad weather plays an important role in the feeding habits of trout, and this is why most avid anglers choose to wait it out or fish through the low pressure, the cold front of rain.
+But sometimes, the bad weather plays a vital role in trout’s feeding habits, which is why most avid anglers choose to wait it out or fish through the low pressure, the cold front of rain.

 Before the rain

-When a storm approaches, two key changes are thought to influence normal fish behavior in fly fishing.
-Rain written weather conditions bring low light and a drop in barometric pressure.
+When a storm approaches, two fundamental changes are thought to influence normal fish behavior in fly fishing.
+Rainy weather conditions bring low light and a drop in barometric pressure.

-The lower light conditions will also cause numerous hatches to start, and this is the time to fly fishing dry flies for trout.
-When the hatch starts, it’s a feeding frenzy, and normal techniques with a dry fly will get fish to the net.
+The lower light conditions will also cause numerous hatches to start, which is the time to fly fishing dry flies for trout.
+When the hatch begins, it’s a feeding frenzy, and regular techniques with a dry fly will get fish to the net.

 Many anglers will catch more fish using larger dry flies in these conditions and continue their ongoing dry fly fishing session until the light rain starts.
-Trout fishing with larger dry flies in these conditions is very successful and can be very rewarding.
-If you arent that savvy with the dry but still want to capitalize on the dry fly activity, fishing nymphs can be just as effective.
+Trout fishing with larger dry flies in these conditions is very successful and rewarding.
+If you aren’t savvy with the dry but still want to capitalize on the dry fly activity, fishing nymphs can be just as effective.

 A double nymph rig fished in the upper water column below the foam lines is a great technique.
-The fly choice for this can be anything from san juan worm patterns to a glass beaded PTN.
+The fly choice can be anything from San Juan worm patterns to a glass-beaded PTN.
 Here are some tips on how to tie a double nymph rig.

-Barometric pressure- There are two schools of thought when it comes to barometric pressure.
+Barometric pressure: There are two schools of thought regarding barometric pressure.
 The first idea is that when a storm is incoming, the drop in barometric pressure will cause a drastic change in fish feeding.
 The idea is that all baitfish and aquatic insects sense the same shift in pressure and move closer to the surface to feed or hatch.

-Whichever you choose to believe, or you may have your own theory, it definitely plays a role in the activity of fish before the rain picks up.
+Whatever you believe, or you may have your theory, it plays a role in fish activity before the rain picks up.

 During the rain

-Focusing on dries in the slow-moving water before the storm requires you to change your approach for fishing in the hard rain.
+Focusing on dries in the slow-moving water before the storm requires changing your approach for fishing in the hard rain.
 In heavy downfall rain conditions, the steady rain provides plenty of food for the trout from all the insects being washed off the branches.
-A large terrestrial fly could work very well in these conditions as hungry trout hold on the edges of the banks sipping anything that passes.
+A sizeable terrestrial fly could work very well in these conditions as hungry trout hold on to the edges of the banks, sipping anything that passes.

-If the moderate rain turns heavier and the raindrops get bigger, the water will start to stain a muddy brown, killing any chance of dry fly or nymph fly fishing.
-The best choice here is to swing a large noticeable streamer through any fishy-looking lies or holes.
+If moderate rain becomes heavier and the raindrops become more significant, the water will stain a muddy brown, killing any chance of dry or nymph fly fishing.
+The best choice here is to swing a large, noticeable streamer through any fishy-looking lies or holes.

 After the rain

-If you were brave enough to push through the heavy rains, then you should be in for a treat.
+You should be in for a treat if you are brave enough to push through the heavy rains.
 Fishing immediately after a storm can produce some memorable catches.
-The hatches after the rains are usually big and long-lasting, which means heavy feeding trout.
+The hatches are usually significant and long-lasting after the rains, which means heavy-feeding trout.

-Be ready to switch back to your dry rig, or if the water is still a little dirty, your nymph rig.
-Many anglers most favor the time on the river when the weather has cleared.
+Be ready to switch back to your dry or nymph rig if the water is still dirty.
+Many anglers favor the time on the river when the weather has cleared.

 Gear needed for fly fishing in the rain

 The main difference is what you wear.
-If you are fishing in waders, then you will remain dry and comfy, but if you are using wet flies for trout and wet wading, a quick dash to the car to grab your waders wouldn’t be a bad idea if this is possible, of course.
+If you are fishing in waders, you will remain dry and comfy, but if you are using wet flies for trout and wading, a quick dash to the car to grab your waders wouldn’t be a bad idea if this is possible.
 The main thing to have is a warm, waterproof jacket that will keep you dry and cozy throughout the downpour.

-Most jackets are very lightweight and roll up to basically the same size as a 1L water bottle, making them very easy to carry in your day pack without any issues.
+Most jackets are very lightweight and roll up to the same size as a 1L water bottle, making them easy to carry in your day pack without any issues.

-It’s also a good idea to take a warm, dry change of clothes with you in the van.
-It’s always nice to change into something dry after a wet day out on the river.
+A warm, dry change of clothes in the van is also a good idea.
+It’s always nice to change into something dry after a wet day on the river.

 Flies used fly fishing in the rain.

-The flies used before, during, and after the rain are important and can make or break your day.
-Approaching a trip, make sure you have a general understanding of the aquatics of the area, nothing too specific but knowing if there are usually large caddis hatches or if the fish love a hopper will help you have a better understanding of what to fish on your trip.
+The flies used before, during, and after the rain are essential and can make or break your day.
+Approaching a trip, make sure you have a general understanding of the aquatics of the area, nothing too specific, but knowing if there are usually large caddis hatches or if the fish love a hopper will help you better understand what to fish on your trip.

-The nymphs can be #12-#16 PTNs, copper johns fly, or GRHEs, anything that will imitate a natural nymph.
-Finding the water column where there is more food is key.
+The nymphs can be #12-#16 PTNs; copper johns fly, or GRHEs, anything that will imitate a natural nymph.
+Finding the water column where there is more food is critical.

-During the rain, larger terrestrials such as hoppers and spider patterns work well, and if the water starts to wash out and turn muddy, then streamers can be used.
-Woolly Buggers or Minkys in black and browns with a chartreuse bead should suffice.
+During the rain, larger terrestrials such as hoppers and spider patterns work well, and streamers can be used if the water starts to wash out and turn muddy.
+Woolly Buggers or Minkys in black and brown with a chartreuse bead should suffice.

 Safety concerns when fly fishing in the rain.

-A heavy rain storm can drastically change the river conditions extremely quickly.
-It’s important to know your limits and not attempt anything to put yourself or any fellow anglers at risk.
+A heavy rain storm can drastically change the river conditions exceptionally quickly.
+It’s essential to know your limits and not attempt anything to put yourself or any fellow anglers at risk.
 Heavy rain clouds the water, making it difficult to see when wet wading, but it can also raise the water level quickly.

 Make sure you know the water you are fishing and how quickly it gets affected by heavy rains.
 Some waters don’t change much, but others can rise in minutes and turn a perfectly safe trip into a nightmare.